Mayor David Krutzfeldt

 Current Involvement in Community Activities and Organizations

-Krutzfeldt is Chairman of the Region 15 Workforce Development Board, Treasurer of the Mahaska County Solid Waste Management Commission, a member of the Mahaska County YMCA Board of Directors, sits on the Mahaska County Assessor’s Conference Board, and actively participates in numerous committees and boards in which a mayor is traditionally involved.
+Krutzfeldt is Treasurer of the Mahaska County Solid Waste Management Commission, Treasurer of the Mahaska County YMCA Board of Directors, sits on the Mahaska County Assessor’s Conference Board, and actively participates in numerous committees and boards in which a mayor is traditionally involved.

 Reason for Running for Public Office

 Aware of the many challenges that face governmental bodies at this time, Krutzfeldt believes he can use his skills and background to make a difference.
-Government is his passion and his hobby.
+He believes good government lays the groundwork for a great community.

 Decision or Action of Which Most Proud

 Krutzfeldt has observed and participated in many positive changes while serving on City Council and as Mayor.
-Of those changes, he is particularly pleased with the remodel of the Oskaloosa Public Library, the preservation of the Frankel Building (Smokey Row), the partnership which built the elementary school, the partnership with the joint law enforcement center, and the soon to be constructed regional airport, and the Early Childhood Education and Recreation Center.
+Of those changes, he is particularly pleased with the remodel of the Oskaloosa Public Library, the preservation of the Frankel Building (Smokey Row), and the partnerships which built the elementary school, the joint law enforcement center, and the soon to be constructed regional airport, and the Early Childhood Education and Recreation Center.

 Additional Involvement and Special Areas of Interest